Jimmy2027/ghchain/README.md

 >>     commit 0

 ```

+> [!NOTE]
+> "commit 2" references issue #2558 in the commit message.
+Ghchain will use this information to link the branch or PR to the issue.

 You would like to make the life of the reviewer easier by creating a pull request for each commit.
 Running `ghchain -p` will create a new branch for each commit and create a pull request for each of those branches: